 Here are the top Hakone specialties to fuel your trip of onsen-hopping and sightseeing!

 According to legend, each egg is said to extend your life by an extra seven years.
 Get cracking and eat black eggs in Hakone for that extra-long life!
-Plus, you can also eat other black egg-themed omiyage souvenirs from the Owakudani area.
+Plus, you can also buy black egg-themed omiyage souvenirs from the Owakudani area to enjoy at home or give to family and friends.

 2. Kamaboko

 Kamaboko is a type of fish cake made from processed fish paste.
-They’re an incredibly popular food in Japan; in particular, they are commonly eaten in Hakone specifically, as kamaboko are made from produce coming in from Odawara and Numazu, nearby.
-Suzuhiro Kamaboko, in fact, has a museum in Hakone where you can see all kinds of kamaboko and learn how they’re made.
+They’re a popular food in Japan, but they are especially popular in Hakone, as kamaboko are made from produce from the nearby areas of Odawara and Numazu.
+In fact, Suzuhiro Kamaboko has a museum in Hakone where you can see all kinds of kamaboko and learn how they’re made.

-Throughout Hakone you can get all kinds of shapes, sizes, colors, and flavors of kamaboko, like gobo (burdock root) flavor and kamaboko with tako (octopus) inside.
-In slices as an appetizer, or on sticks as a snack on the go, you have to eat kamaboko when in Hakone!
+You can get all kinds of shapes, sizes, colors and flavors of kamaboko throughout Hakone, like gobo (burdock root) flavor and kamaboko with tako (octopus) inside.
+Whether in slices as an appetizer, or on sticks as a snack on the go, you have to eat kamaboko when in Hakone!

 Some souvenir shops in Hakone will have free samples too, and some fun types of kamaboko to take home and use in a bento box lunch later on.